 Be My Eyes is a free smartphone app which connects people with sight loss to sighted volunteers.
 Once installed on your Android or iPhone smartphone, it uses the internal camera on your phone to capture a live view of what’s around you and shares that with a volunteer.
 This allows a volunteer to ‘be your eyes’ and support you with a multitude of tasks and scenarios that may arise day to day.

-For support with this or any other technology aid
+For support with any of technology aid items you can contact our Technology Services team.